TetraStation/TetraStation/.github/CONTRIBUTING.md

 ## Reporting Issues

 If you ever encounter a bug in-game, the best way to let a coder know about it is with our GitHub Issue Tracker.
 Please make sure you use the supplied issue template, and include the round ID for the server.

 (If you don't have an account, making a new one takes only one minute.)

-If you have difficulty, ask for help in the #coding-general channel on our discord.
+If you have difficulty, ask for help in the #testing-n-bugs channel on our discord.

 ## Introduction